sQu1rr/binance-dust-sweeper/README.md

 ```

 ### Windows
-The easiest way to install on Windows is to use the [Miniconda](https://conda.io/miniconda.html).
+The easiest way to install on Windows is to use [Miniconda](https://conda.io/miniconda.html).
 Download and install either the Python 3.6 or Python 2.7 version.
 Once installed go to the directory where you cloned the Binance Dust Sweeper repo.
 Then type:

 ```bash
 conda env create